IBM/schematics-python-sdk/README.md

 Python client library to interact with various [IBM Cloud Schematics APIs](https://cloud.ibm.com/apidocs?category=schematics).

-Disclaimer: this SDK is being released initially as a **pre-release** version.
+Disclaimer: This SDK is being released initially as a **pre-release** version.
 Changes might occur which impact applications that use this SDK.

 ## Table of Contents